• Skip to primary navigation

 Ingredients

 Red lentils.
-For our vegan lentil soup, we use red lentils as they cook fast and kids love them.
-You can make this recipe using brown lentils or green lentils but you may need to adjust the cooking time until the legumes are completely cooked.
+For our vegan lentil soup, we use red lentils as they cook fast, and kids love them.
+You can make this recipe using brown lentils or green lentils, but you may need to adjust the cooking time until the legumes are completely cooked.
+We are making fantastic recipes with red lentils, such as Red Lentil Tofu or Red Lentil Wraps.
+This legume is so versatile and definitely an ingredient you want to start introducing in your diet if you haven't yet.

 Vegetable stock.
-Our Arabic Lentil soup is vegan as we use vegetable stock.
-You may find recipes that call for chicken stock but if you want to keep this meal vegan, you will need vegetable stock.
-Alternatively, you can use marmite (2 teaspoons), or soy sauce (3 teaspoons).
+Our Arabic Lentil soup is vegan, and we use vegetable stock.
+You may find recipes that call for chicken stock, but if you want to keep this meal vegan, you will need vegetable stock.
+Alternatively, you can use marmite or vegemite (2 teaspoons) or soy sauce (3 teaspoons).

 Spices.
 Cumin powder, coriander powder, ground turmeric, and ground cinnamon are the spice mix we use for this lentil soup.
 You can use other spices or leaves such as a bay leaf, nutmeg, or harissa for a little spice.